Poems Without Frontiers

 In love and hope.

-Spring, what do you intend?
+Spring, what will you send?

-I see the clouds transform and the river;
+I see the clouds transform and the river.

-A golden kiss from the sun
+A golden kiss that the sun delivers

-Presses deep into my blood;
+Presses deeply into my blood;

-Act as if they fall asleep
+Act as if sleep befuddled;

 I think this and I think that,